-The root menu is shown when the receiver has completed initialization after powerup.
+The root menu is shown when the receiver has completed initialization after power-up.
 With the four arrow buttons and the buttons "OK", "ESC", "F1" and "F2" the navigation and setting of parameters can be managed.
 Main menu can be reached by pressing "ESC" some times.
 The main menu reflect some of the main parameters of the time server.

-First line shows the name of the device and the reference clock (GPS).
-The second line displays the status of the Reference Clock.
-The text "NORMAL OPERATION" might be replaced by "COLD BOOT", "WARM BOOT" or "UPDATE ALMANAC".
-If the antenna is disconnected or not working properly, the text "ANTENNA FAULTY" is displayed instead.
+First line displays the status of the reference clock.
+After the start-up, the Lantime is not synchronized and the text "NOT SYNC" is displayed.
+If the text "NORMAL OPERATION" appears, the system is already synchronized.
+If the antenna is disconnected or not working properly, the text "NOT AVAILABLE" is displayed instead.